BestReviews is reader-supported and may earn an affiliate commission. Details

 Laptops will use either a hard disk drive (HDD), a solid-state drive (SDD), or a hybrid hard drive that utilizes both technologies to store apps, programs, and files.
-A laptop with an HDD drive is usually slower than an SSD drive, but it will likely cost quite a bit less overall.
-The price of SSD technology continues to drop year by year, though.
+A laptop with an HDD drive is usually slower than an SSD drive but will likely cost less.
+The price of SSD technology continues to drop year by year.
 As such, these speedier options are quickly becoming more mainstream.

-While the average laptop owner will be more than satisfied with a Full-HD (1080p) display, it may be worth looking for an Ultra HD (4K) model if you plan on watching a lot of movies or shows on your new computer.
+While the average laptop owner will be more than satisfied with a Full-HD (1080p) display, it’s worth looking for an Ultra HD (4K) model if you plan on watching many movies or shows.

 Some laptops have touchscreens, offering you more versatility as you work or play.
-You can interact with your screen in a tactile way, using your fingertips or a stylus.
-Notably, these screens may need to be cleaned more often, and they tend to cost more than laptops without this type of screen.
-But if you’re used to using a tablet and like the freedom to use a keyboard or touch the screen, this may be a feature worth springing for.
+You can interact with your screen using your fingertips or a stylus.
+Notably, these screens may need to be cleaned more often and tend to cost more.
+But if you’re used to a tablet and like the freedom to use a keyboard or touch the screen, this may be a feature worth springing for.

 Regardless of the quality of your new laptop, it’s still a good idea to back up your files often, either through cloud storage or an external hard drive.

-Since laptops are available with a wide range of features and specs, you should expect to see a variety of prices as well.
-Knowing what to expect from laptops at various price points helps buyers to stay within their budget as they find the best model for their needs.
+Since laptops are available with a wide range of features and specs, you should expect to see various prices as well.
+Knowing what to expect from laptops at various price points helps you to stay within your budget as you find the best model for your needs.